Assylzhan02/Supermarket-application-in-Java/README.md

-# supermarket
+# Supermarket application in Java
-This project made by Assylzhan Tynybek and Nazerke Mynbayeva From ISNS-1902
+This application made by Tynybek Assylzhan and Mynbayeva Nazerke, using Java and MySQL.
+It illustrates a structure of supermarket.